ShaSchangali/42_Projects/ft_born_to_be_root/README.md

 - `sudo chage -l username` - check password expire rules
 - `hostnamectl`
 - `hostnamectl set-hostname new_hostname` - to change the current hostname
-- Restart your Virtual Machine.
+- `sudo restart` - Restart the Virtual Machine.
 - `sudo nano /etc/hosts` - change current hostname to new hostname
 - `lsblk` to display the partitions
 - `dpkg -l | grep sudo –` to show that sudo is installed